ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 DATABASE of interactions
 ============================================

-CellphoneDB has its own database of interactions called **CellphoneDB-data**, which can be found [here](https://github.com/ventolab/cellphonedb-data).
-CellphoneDB database is a **manually curated** repository of receptors, ligands and their interactions.
+CellPhoneDB has its own database of interactions called **CellPhoneDB-data**, which can be found [here](https://github.com/ventolab/cellphonedb-data).
+CellPhoneDB database is a **manually curated** repository of receptors, ligands and their interactions.

-#### Key features of CellphoneDB
+#### Key features of CellPhoneDB
 - Subunit architecture is included for both ligands and receptors, representing **heteromeric complexes** accurately.
 This is crucial, as cell-cell communication relies on multi-subunit protein complexes that go beyond the binary representation used in most databases and studies.
 - Includes interactions involving **non-peptidic molecules** (i.e., not encoded by a gene) acting as ligands.
 Examples of these include steroid hormones (e.g., estrogen).
 To do so, we have reconstructed the biosynthetic pathways and used the last representative enzyme as a proxy of ligand abundance.
 We retrieve this information by manually reviewing and curating relevant literature and peer-reviewed pathway resources such as REACTOME.
 We include more than 200 interactions involving non-peptidic ligands!
 - Only includes HUMAN interactions.

 ## Database design: input files
-CellphoneDB stores ligand-receptor and other types of interactions as well as other properties of the interacting partners, including their subunit architecture and gene and protein identifiers.
+CellPhoneDB stores ligand-receptor and other types of interactions as well as other properties of the interacting partners, including their subunit architecture and gene and protein identifiers.
 In order to create the content of the database, four main .csv data files are required: "gene_input.csv", "protein_input.csv", " complex_input.csv" and "interaction_input.csv" (See [Figure 4](https://www.nature.com/articles/s41596-020-0292-x/figures/4) Efremova et al 2018 ).

 ### 1. "gene_input"
 Mandatory fields: "gene_name"; "uniprot"; "hgnc_symbol" and "ensembl"